To the Moon and Beyond

 NASA’s program to return to the Moon is called “Artemis”, named for the Greek goddess of the Moon and twin sister of Apollo.
 Through the Artemis program, the agency intends to send humans to the Moon on a sustainable basis, enabling astronauts to learn to live and work on another world and prepare for missions to Mars.

-The current plan is to launch the Space Launch System (SLS) rocket and Orion spacecraft for an initial mission, Artemis I, which will be an uncrewed test flight around the Moon.
+The current plan is to launch the Space Launch System (SLS) rocket and Orion spacecraft for an initial mission, Artemis I was the first successful test of the SLS.
 Then, with a second mission, Artemis II, NASA will send a crew to orbit the Moon aboard Orion launching on SLS.
-A third mission, Artemis III, aims to send astronauts to the surface of the Moon, specifically to the lunar south pole, which is now known to contain water ice.
-In time, water may be extracted from the lunar soil and potentially be used for drinking, cooling equipment, and making vehicle fuel for missions to deep space.
+Artemis III aims to send a crew to the Moon’s south pole to build a sustained presence on the lunar surface.
+Future Artemis missions will extract water from the lunar soil for drinking, cooling, and making fuel for deep-space missions.

 Through Artemis, NASA is planning to leverage space diplomacy built through the International Space Station over the years.
 To follow up on the international aspect of deep space exploration, the agency has been in an ongoing conversation with space allies.
 The European Space Agency (ESA), the Canadian Space Agency (CSA), and the Japan Aerospace Exploration Agency (JAXA) have finalized agreements with NASA to collaborate on the lunar Gateway, an outpost around the Moon.
 The agreements also marked NASA’s intent to provide flight opportunities for future Japanese and European astronauts to the Gateway; the CSA-NASA agreement includes a commitment to provide Canadian astronauts with flights to the Gateway and on the Artemis II mission.